Category Archives: T

 Bill took Bernie down to his piano teacher to show him off.
 The piano teacher asked if he had had any lessons.
 Bill said “no”, we can’t afford them.
 The teacher said, “he is for free”.

 When Bernie was 12 a friend of his father’s took Bernie to a bar to play.
 Bernie came home with more in tips than his father made in a day.
-The first day, dad, whose name I have, was mad.
+The first day, dad, whose name I have, Louis, was mad.
 After a week he got his head screwed on straight and realized that there was now more money.

 About the time Bernie was 22 he recognized that he had a problem with alcohol and stopped drinking.
 It was affecting his ability to play.